 Outlook: Negative

-The negative outlook on CCR mirrors the outlook on France.
-This reflects our expectation that CCR will continue to maintain its critical role to and integral link with the French government over at least the next two years.
+The stable outlook on CCR mirrors the stable outlook on France.
+This reflects our expectation that CCR will continue to maintain its critical role to and integral link with the French government, at least over the next two years.